notblinkzzz/WD-Seatwork-2-TX03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This is a MultiPage Website of a resume that has other features, such as contact forms, a side navigation bar, and more.
-It is made with numerous divs that act like a container that has columns and rows for every section.
-Within those containers, I control how I want them to be displayed and such.
+It is made with numerous divs that act like a container that has columns and rows for every section, and within those containers, I can control how I want them to be displayed and such.
 The website has animations, hover/active effects, skill bars.
-I resourced some of the mentioned things, but the website or layout itself is made from scratch.
+I based my website on an actual sample website I found on the internet, I also resourced some of  icons, effects and others, but the creating the website itself is made from scratch.
 This project took me almost 2 days to make, and while making it, I learned lots of new things.

 <!-- Guiding Question:
 - What is the project